-Piano Teaching Practice in Bolton
+Piano Teaching Practice in South Lakeland

 Stephen has had wide and varied teaching experience spanning over the last thirty-five years.
 Stephen has a PhD related to music composition, an MA in Composition Studies (Distinction), BA (Hons) Music (First Class) and holds a Licentiate of the Guildhall School of Music and Drama (LGSM - Piano Teachers).